 Travelers is the oldest company in the home insurance industry, with more than 160 years of experience providing auto, home, and renters insurance products and services.

-While its home insurance coverage options aren’t as extensive as Farmers home insurance, it still allows you to customize other structures, personal property, and loss of use protection.
-It’s a good choice if you’re looking for a reliable company that knows the ins-and-outs of the industry.
+While its home insurance coverage options aren’t as extensive as Farmers home insurance, it allows you to customize other structures, personal property, and loss of use protection.
+Therefore, it’s a good choice if you’re looking for a reliable company with coverage flexibility.

 Sample Quote: $917